 The Chart axes provide a value scale for the plotted data series.

-Depending on the series types of your project, the Chart delivers:
+Depending on the series types you use, the Chart delivers:

 - A set of X and Y axes (in Scatter and Polar series).